Show Me Your Best Side: Characteristics of User-Preferred Perspectives for 3D Graph Drawings: Results

 \subsection{Combinations of Aesthetics}

 Based on the calculated aesthetic measures, we investigate how well they align with user judgements and whether combined measures can better reflect their importance.
 A combined measure approximating user choices could be valuable in supporting the automated selection of \textit{optimal} viewpoints.
-To get an initial impression on the data interdependences, we performed a PCA on the study results (see \autoref{fig:pca-corr-analysis}, left).
+To get an initial impression of the data interdependences, we performed a PCA on the study results (see \autoref{fig:pca-corr-analysis}, left).
 Interestingly, although not designed for this purpose, the first component already provides a good separation between best and worst perspectives.
 Since each PCA component represents a weighted linear combination of the original features (here, aesthetic measures), we were motivated to explore interpretable, linear combinations of aesthetics that match the collected data.
 Given these first insights, and considering both the interpretability and the typically lower risk of overfitting associated with linear models -- particularly in settings with limited data -- we aimed to find `optimal' linear aesthetic combinations corresponding to the collected data.
 We pursued two different approaches for finding such combinations.
 The first treats the task as a binary classification problem, using \textit{logistic regression} (LR) to distinguish best from worst views.
 The resulting coefficients can be interpreted as importance weights.
 However, this approach aims only to classify scores as above or below 0.5, not necessarily to maximise separation.
-For clearer interpretability, assigning best views scores close to 1 and worst close to 0, we pursued an approach based on \textit{sequential quadratic programming} (SQP): Given aesthetic measures $\{A_1,...,A_m\}$ with $A_i: p \rightarrow v$, where $p \in P$ is a perspective and $0 \leq v \leq 1$, and equally sized classes $P_{best}$ and $P_{worst}$, we optimise:
+For clearer interpretability, assigning best views scores close to 1 and worst close to 0, we pursued an approach based on \textit{sequential quadratic programming} (SQP): Given aesthetic measures $\{A_1,...,A_m\}$ with $A_i: p \rightarrow v$, where $p \in P$ is a perspective and $0 \leq v \leq 1$, and equally sized classes $P_{best}$ and $P_{worst}$, we optimise: $ \left(\sum^n_p\sum^m_a w_a*A_a(P_{{best}_p})\right) - \left(\sum^n_p\sum^m_a w_a*A_a(P_{{worst}_p})\right) $ This could be posed as a linear programme with a convex constraint ($w_a \geq 0$, $\sum w_a = 1$), but such formulations tend to create degenerate solutions with all weights assigned to a single measure.
+Hence, we instead constrain the weight vector to satisfy $\|\vec{w}\|_2 = 1$ and $w_a \geq 0$, allowing more balanced distributions.
+This constraint requires a non-linear solving approach, such as SQP, which handles the constraints efficiently and yields optimal weights maximising the separation between best and worst perspectives.